|

 inventions.

-21, 2007 put further research on hold for a year, but in early 2009
+The birth of his daughter in 2007 put further research on hold, but in early 2009

 Tim began working on a biography of "Paper Bag King" George West and